 This post includes affiliate links.

-I recently published a tutorial on how to do the Beaded Double Crochet (BDC).
+As mentioned, I recently published a tutorial on how to do the Beaded Double Crochet (BDC).
 And everyone seemed to love it and the video went viral on Facebook with, to this date of publishing this post, over 400K views.
 WOW!
 Thanks!

 At the same time it was highly requested for me to write up a pattern for it.
 Well, I decided to make a pattern and write it up that was very similar to what is seen on the video.
 The big difference is that I added the beads onto every double crochet between the 2nd and 4th row and I added a row of surface crochet on either side of the bracelet.
 I love it.
 I wear it now as often as I can.
 It is super pretty.
 Don’t you think?